 With just 20 per cent of buying decisions based on pure logic, the psychology of marketing, i.e. the role the mind plays in buying decisions, requires understanding.
 Psychology is the science of the mind and also behaviour.
 So whether we realise it or not, emotions and biases frequently influence our buying decisions.
-Whether we realise it or not, around eight out of 10 buying decisions are based on emotion (1).
+According to research, this is the case in around eight out of 10 buying decisions (1).

 This ‘Psychology of Marketing’ infographic (2) summarises common biases that influence consumers’ purchasing decisions.
-These include the status quo bias, the loss aversion bias, and the in-group bias.
+These include the status quo bias, the loss aversion bias, and also the in-group bias.
 By understanding these biases you’ll be better able to devise plans to mitigate them.

 (2) Infographic courtesy Salesforce.com